Color term: Philosophy

 Color objectivism holds that colors are objective, mind-independent properties of material objects or light sources and that color terms refer to objective reality.
 Two main forms are color primitivism, which sees colors as simple, irreducible qualities either realist or eliminativist, and color physicalism, which views colors as objective properties that require empirical investigation to understand.
 Color irrealism, eliminativism or fictionalism denies that material objects and light sources actually possess colors, though eliminativists may describe colors as dispositions or attributes of sensations, as seen in the work of Descartes, Newton, and others.
 Color dispositionalism sees colors as dispositional properties, existing as powers to cause color experiences in perceivers using the right conditions.
 Averill's radical relationism argues that colors are relational properties.
 He suggests that the color term "yellow", for example, is a relational term tied to both populations of normal observers and optimal viewing conditions in specific environments.

 For Wittgenstein, in his work Remarks on Colour, any puzzles about color and color terms can only be resolved through attention to the language games involved.
 He stated that our description of colors are neither fully empirical nor a priori.
-Statements such as "there cannot be a reddish green" are taken as a part of a logical structure akin to geometry, institing that color-related terms and propositions are rooted in our language practices.
+Statements such as "there cannot be a reddish green" are taken as a part of a logical structure akin to geometry, insisting that color-related terms and propositions are rooted in our language practices.

 Frank Jackson's knowledge argument against physicalism involves a famous thought experiment about Mary, a scientist knowing everything about the physical aspects of color, including physics and terms, but has lived her whole life in a black-and-white room.
 When Mary leaves the room and experiences color for the first time, she learns what it feels like to see color, i.e., acquires certain qualia while using the color term "red", suggesting subjective aspects of color experience.

 The inverted spectrum argument states that two people could experience different subjective experiences while seeing the same color even when using the same color term "red".
 For example, one person might see red as what the other experiences as green, even though they both use the color term "red".